OpenVPN/openvpn/doc/man-sections/protocol-options.rst

   ``--tls-auth`` and ``--secret`` options.
 Useful when using inline files (See section on inline files).

---keysize n
-  **DEPRECATED** This option will be removed in OpenVPN 2.6.

-  Size of cipher key in bits (optional).
-If unspecified, defaults to cipher-specific default.
-The ``--show-ciphers`` option (see below) shows all available OpenSSL ciphers, their default key sizes, and whether the key size can be changed.
-Use care in changing a cipher's default key size.
-Many ciphers have not been extensively cryptanalyzed with non-standard key lengths, and a larger key may offer no real guarantee of greater security, or may even reduce security.

 --data-ciphers cipher-list
   Restrict the allowed ciphers to be negotiated to the ciphers in ``cipher-list``. ``cipher-list`` is a colon-separated list of ciphers,